Sony's Spider-Man Universe: Expansion to television

 Vinciquerra stated in March 2019 that the universe would be expanding to television with a set of Marvel projects developed specifically by Sony Pictures Television.
 At the time, the studio was "essentially internally auditioning" characters from the 900 it could access to decide which medium they would appear in, with Sony Pictures Television chairman Mike Hopkins describing their progress in selecting characters for television as "pretty far down the road".
-Hopkins elaborated that Sony planned to have several series set in the shared universe that could "pollinate between each other", and that they would be released by a yet-to-be-determined network partner.
+Hopkins elaborated that Sony planned to have several series set in the shared universe that could "pollinate between each other", and that a yet-to-be-determined network partner would release them.
 An announcement of this partner was expected within the next few months, with the networks owned by Marvel's parent Disney—including their new streaming service Disney+—being considered alongside others.
 These television plans were attributed to the success of Venom and Into the Spider-Verse, which "bolstered confidence that there's an appetite for Sony's slice of Marvel".

-After their work on Into the Spider-Verse, Lord and Miller signed an overall deal with Sony Pictures Television in April 2019 to develop several television series for the studio, including their Marvel-based series, which could potentially include characters from Into the Spider-Verse as well as live-action properties.
+After their work on Into the Spider-Verse, Lord and Miller signed an overall deal with Sony Pictures Television in April 2019 to develop multiple television series for the studio, including their Marvel-based series, which could potentially include characters from Into the Spider-Verse as well as live-action properties.
 Select projects would be produced in conjunction with Pascal.
 Discussing these series in August, Miller could not update where or when the series would be released but said there would be several live-action series and they would each be a unique experience with connections to the others.
 The next month, Vinciquerra said there were five or six individual series in development for the universe.
-By January 2020, one of these series was believed to be a version of Silver & Black after development on that film was cancelled in August 2018.
-Gina Prince-Bythewood, who co-wrote and was going to direct the film version before it was cancelled, confirmed in April 2020 that Silver & Black was being re-developed for television.
+By January 2020, one of these series was believed to be a version of Silver & Black after development on that film was canceled in August 2018.
+Gina Prince-Bythewood, who co-wrote and was going to direct the film version before it was canceled, confirmed in April 2020 that Silver & Black was being re-developed for television.
 She suggested that it could be a limited series, and had the potential to be released on Disney+.
-That June, former Marvel Television and Marvel Studios television executive Karim Zreik was made head of television for Lord and Miller, putting him in charge of all their planned series including the Marvel-based ones.
+That June, former Marvel Television and Marvel Studios television executive Karim Zreik was made head of television for Lord and Miller, putting him in charge of all their planned series, including the Marvel-based ones.
 The latter were described as a priority for Sony Pictures Television, and Zreik's experience with previous Marvel television series made him a "suitable partner" for planning them.